CFSAN-Biostatistics/snp-mutator/README.rst

 Generate mutated sequence files from a reference genome.

-The SNP Mutator was developed by the United States Food and Drug Administration, Center for Food Safety and Applied Nutrition.
+SNP Mutator was developed by the United States Food and Drug Administration, Center for Food Safety and Applied Nutrition.

 * Free software